Operational Efficiency Improvement: Formula, Metrics & Examples

 What Is Operational Efficiency?

-Operational efficiency is a metric used to measure the ratio between the input that’s necessary to keep the company going and the output it provides.
+Operational efficiency is a metric used to measure the ratio between the necessary input to keep the company going and the output it provides.
 Input includes your operational budget, operational costs, employees and time, and output is what’s gained such as rapid development times, quality, revenue, customer acquisition and retention.

 Companies use this metric to reduce wasted time, effort and/or materials.
 This is executed by streamlining operations to work more cost-effectively.
 Redundant processes are eliminated as is any waste found in the processes.
 To achieve these goals, companies look at resource utilization, production, inventory management and distribution.